cloud-gov/federalist.18f.gov/pages/documentation/cloud-gov.md

   - /pages/how-federalist-works/cloud-gov/
 ---

 As mentioned elsewhere, Federalist is built on top of the [cloud.gov platform-as-a-service](https://cloud.gov) (PaaS). cloud.gov takes care of the vast majority of the systems functionality that enables Federalist, especially by maintaining a FedRAMP authorization. cloud.gov also provides security, logging, authentication, cryptographic protection, monitoring, and provisioning services that Federalist consumes.
-Federalist's [compliance memo]({{site.baseurl}}/assets/documents/Federalist-Compliance-Memo.pdf) explains the technical relationship in detail.
+Federalist's [compliance memo]({{site.baseurl}}/assets/documents/Federalist-Compliance-Memo.pdf) & [extension letter]({{site.baseurl}}/assets/documents/Federalist-ATO-Extension-Letter.pdf) explains the technical relationship in detail.

 ## How Federalist and cloud.gov collaborate